kanshu/component-training/README.md

 - Explain how we use Views to display content not fields that allow for using display modes
 - Review Updates view and Releases view
 - Using Paragraphs to create News Subsection
--- Entity reference to View
--- Limit to 2
+- View One (Entity reference - Other - View)
+- View Two (Entity reference - Other - View)
+- Manage form display (select list)
--- Manage display (Entity ID)
+- Manage display (Entity ID)
 - Add News Subsection to Homepage Landing page (Review output)
 - Create [paragraph--news-subsection.html.twig](https://gist.github.com/chazchumley/e803da8d069da5e562182a99b01dc339)
 - Review output to ensure it now matches PL News Subsection